fuji-money/fips/mint.md

 the second output (that is unblinded) to reference the amount issued, even if the issuance data in the first input is confidential

-====
+## Second-stage covenant

+To be referred to as `Mint1`

-To allow Synth to be unlocked, second-stage covenant code must ensure the following:
+To allow Synth to be unlocked (the `Synth-release` branch), second-stage covenant code must ensure the following:

-- t_{SR} time has passed since the second-stage covenant utxo was confirmed
+- T<sub>SR</sub> time has passed since the second-stage covenant utxo was confirmed
-- There is expected amount of collateral that is sent to the Safe covenant (the amount of collateral required is calculated at the first stage)
+- There is expected amount of collateral that is sent to the `Safe` covenant (the amount of collateral required is calculated at the first stage)

-To allow Synth to be burned, second-stage covenant code must ensure the following:
+To allow Synth to be burned (the `Synth-burn` branch), second-stage covenant code must ensure the following:

-- ts_{B} has passed in network
+- ts<sub>B</sub> has passed in the network